 - A few Band-Aids (in case you get a blister, etc.)

 - Travel-size package of tissues (because not all bathrooms have toilet paper)

 - Contact lenses, travel-size bottle of contact lens solution, case, and an extra pair of lenses, if possible

 - Eyeglasses and hard carrying case

 - Shaving supplies

 - Nutritious snacks such as protein bars (snacks will be provided daily)

 1. Fight the natural urge to over-pack.
 You’ll need less than you think.

 2. Keep any valuables safe at home.
 While traveling, it’s easier for things to get lost, stolen, or damaged.

-During our construction days (Days 3-5), please plan dress conservatively as we will be working in people’s homes in a community where there are very few tourists.
+During our construction days (Days 3-7), please plan dress conservatively as we will be working in people’s homes in a community where there are very few tourists.
 No athletic shorts, leggings or tank tops should be worn during these service days.
-Boys may wear long pants or longish shorts and a t-shirt.
-Girls may wear long pants or capris and a t-shirt.
+Knees and shoulders must be covered at all times when we are volunteering–this applies to boys and girls.
 Please pack work clothes you don’t mind getting very, very dirty.
-The afternoon of Day 5 through the end of the trip, you are welcome to wear your regular spring/summer clothes.
+The afternoon of Day 7 through the end of the trip, you are welcome to wear your regular spring/summer clothes.